 But what ritual did the dead undergo before burial and passage into the underworld?

 Burial Rituals in Ancient Greece

-During the burial, the Greeks mummified the bodies – a tradition adopted from the ancient Egyptians (conquered by Greeks in 332 BC).
-Valuable objects such as pottery, coins, and jewelry were buried alongside them as gifts for the bodies to use in the underworld.
+During the burial, valuable objects such as pottery, coins, and jewelry were buried alongside them as gifts for the bodies to use in the underworld.